foglet/transit/README.md

 This repository contains transit routes from the world's cities.
 It is divided by system type: metro (i.e., subway or U-Bahn), tram and light rail (S-Bahn), cable car and funicular, trolley bus, monorail and maglev, and ferries.

-Most files are labeled by two-letter country code, city/location, and how each was queried in Overpass-Turbo.
-E.g.,
+Most files are labeled by two-letter country code, city/location, and how each was queried in overpass-turbo.eu.
+For example,

 	ch-lausanne-lr		(Switzerland, Lausanne, search: route=light_rail)
 	fi-helsinki-tram	(Finland, Helsinki, search: route=tram)